chrpow/fvtt-token-action-hud-shadowdark/readme.md

 - Unlock the HUD to customise layout and groups per user, and actions per actor.
 - Add your own macros, journal entries and roll table compendiums.

+# Help Wanted
+- If you speak German, Finnish, French, Korean, or Swedish, I'd love if you could help localize the module.
+Just pick the appropriate .json file in the "languages" folder and provide a localization of the English string.
+Please double-check your terminology with the official Shadowdark FVTT localization at https://crowdin.com/project/foundryvtt-shadowdark
 # Installation

 1. On Foundry VTT's **Configuration and Setup** screen, go to **Add-on Modules**